leokong2002/ComposeMapsCuster/README.md

 # ComposeMapsCuster
 First of all, you will need to replace the map api in Manifest file before running it

-This is an example app that displays the maps of the UK with data of all 8 Scottish Citis
+This is an example app that displays the maps of the UK with data of all 8 Scottish Citis, the recenter button is not implemented yet

 ---
 <img width="534" alt="Screenshot 2025-02-13 at 23 11 00" src="https://github.com/user-attachments/assets/569c77da-34fc-4381-a627-e1a54df5ad4e" />